-The Accounting Policies Department is responsible for keeping all accounting policies regularly updated and communicating these to all personnel involved in the financial reporting process.
+The Accounting Policies Department, which reports to the Accounting Department, is responsible for keeping all accounting policies regularly updated and communicating these to all personnel involved in the financial reporting process.

 It has therefore drawn up the "Accounting Policies Manual (PGC)" and the "Accounting Policies Manual (IFRS)", internal documents which outline all procedures and the accounting policies required for performing accounting estimates and preparing the Company's Individual and Consolidated Financial Statements and Annual Accounts, to ensure that these provide a true and fair view of its equity, financial position, results of operations, changes in net equity and changes in cash flows.
-Those employees involved in the process are informed of any updates to the policies via the Intranet.
+In accordance with current regulations, and in order to keep these manuals duly updated, their content shall be reviewed at least on an annual basis.
+The resulting updates are made known to the employees to whom they apply via the Intranet.
+In the current year, the "Accounting Policies Manual (IFRS)" has been updated.